oam-dev/rudr/docs/how-to/using_scylla.md

 Application scopes are used to group components together into logical units that are bound by a common dependency.
 An example of this is a network scope.
 Even if you deploy 5 components within an application configuration, perhaps you want three of those components deployed in one network and the other two deployed in a separate network.
 To achieve this behavior, you could tag the former with network scope A  and the later with network scope B in the application configuration.

-Scylla will soon implement health and network application scopes; however currently we don't have any application scopes implemented.
+Rudr will soon implement health and network application scopes; however currently we don't have any application scopes implemented.

 Application scopes are also concept like component and trait.